AZERBAIJAN: Disturbing numbers of police raids on religious communities

 The authorities in Nakhichevan have long had the reputation as the most repressive in Azerbaijan (see eg. F18News 10 December http://www.forum18.org/Archive.php?article_id=474 and 13 December 2004 http://www.forum18.org/Archive.php?article_id=475).

-Nariman Gasimoglu, a respected Islamic scholar who stood for parliament as an opposition Popular Front candidate in the 6 November elections, reported that he had difficulties giving talks in Goichai [Goyçay] and Yevlakh [Yevlax] in central Azerbaijan in September, as part of his series of talks on religion and fundamentalism which he has given in recent years.
+Nariman Gasimoglu, an Islamic scholar who stood for parliament as an opposition Popular Front candidate in the 6 November elections, reported that he had difficulties giving talks in Goichai [Goyçay] and Yevlakh [Yevlax] in central Azerbaijan in September, as part of his series of talks on religion and fundamentalism which he has given in recent years.

 "The executive authorities in Goichai told me the political situation was very delicate so they couldn't provide me a good place to hold my talk on religious enlightenment," Gasimoglu told Forum 18 at the Popular Front party office in central Baku on 17 October.
 "They were polite, though."
 He said his meeting had to go ahead in an open air tea house, with a much smaller audience than he would have liked.
 He said in Yevlakh he was banned from holding a public talk.
 "Because of my political position the authorities were afraid of my talking to the people."
 He said the talk could only go ahead in the flat of a Popular Front party member.